lightscalar/pyro/README.md

 unwieldy and ultimately not very useful.
 So two levels of nesting; that's all you get.

-As a concrete example, let's create a user instance.
+As a concrete example, let's create a user instance via our API.
 To do this, we simply `POST` some data to the server running at `http://localhost:5000`.
 We can do this at the command line using `curl`:

 ```unix
 curl -H 'Content-Type: application/json' -X POST -d '{"name": "Matthew"}' http:localhost:5000/users
 ```

-Pyro routes this request appropriately, creates a new `User` object, saves it to the Mongo database, and returns a JSON version of the object, augmented with its new primary key, `_id`.
-Making API requests to the other routes should work as expected.
+Pyro routes this request to the appropriate action, creates a new `User` object, saves it to the Mongo database, and returns a JSON version of the object, augmented with a new primary key, `_id`.
+Making API requests to the other routes work as expected.

 ### But I Want to Do Other Stuff